2020-2021 Public Fellows

 Jess Applebaum is a dramaturg-scholar whose practice is rooted in contemporary performance and social action.
 As a dramaturg she works collaboratively with performance makers, academics, and activists to develop and facilitate creative processes.
 Her work pays particular attention to lifting up the cultural and political context of each project: identifying how the content developed serves both its creators and its audience in a shared, live moment.
 As a PhD candidate in CUNY’s Theater and Performance program, Jess’ scholarship focuses on the labor of dramaturgy: pushing the perceived boundaries of how research is performed and applied in both creative and academic work.
 She believes that bodies perform knowledge, process activates power, and that, together, they can inspire new pedagogical and civic practices.

-Tania Avilés Vergara is a PhD student in the Department of Latin American, Iberian, and Latino Cultures.
+Tania Avilés Vergara is a PhD candidate in the Program of Latin American, Iberian, and Latino Cultures.
 She earned her MA in Hispanic Linguistics at University of Chile and she is a member of the Grupo de Glotopolítica at CUNY.
 Her research focuses on literacy practices among the lower ranks of Chilean society at the turn of the 20th century, and her dissertation explores familial letter-writing during Chile’s nation-building process.
-She worked in Archivo Central Andrés Bello (University of Chile) and has participated in several cultural projects funded by Consejo Nacional de la Cultura y las Artes (Chile).
+She worked in Archivo Central Andrés Bello (University of Chile), and she has participated in several cultural projects funded by Consejo Nacional de la Cultura y las Artes (Chile).
+She has taught Spanish for heritage students and Hispanic Linguistics in CUNY.
+In both courses, she pursues critical awareness among the students while linking language structures and use to processes of identity construction and social discrimination.
 Currently, she explores archives as open educational resources within the CUNY classroom to rethink hegemonic narratives of social inequality.

 Madeleine Barnes is a poet, visual artist, and English PhD student.
 Her research focuses on women’s domestic embroidery and poetry as forms of public and private resistance in Early Modern England.
 A co-curator of the Lunar Walk Poetry Series, Poetry Editor at Cordella Magazine, and Publicity Assistant at Press Shop PR, Madeleine is dedicated to showcasing the work of underrepresented groups within and outside of academia, dissolving boundaries between art and scholarship.
-Her debut poetry collection is forthcoming from Trio House Press, and she has taught creative writing and humanities research at Brooklyn College and NYU, where she earned an MFA in Creative Writing.
+Her debut poetry collection was published by Trio House Press in July 2020, and she has taught creative writing and humanities research at Brooklyn College and NYU, where she earned an MFA in Creative Writing.

 Kyong Mazzaro is a PhD candidate in political science.
 She uses quantitative and qualitative methods to study violence, electoral politics, and media freedom.
 In her dissertation, Kyong is studying how electoral competition affects the work of journalists and communicators in Brazil, Chile, Mexico, and Venezuela.
 Before pursuing her PhD, Kyong managed and led research and stakeholder engagement initiatives at the Earth Institute and the MD-ICCCR at Columbia University.
 She holds an MA in Political Science from Columbia University, an MA in Migration Studies from the University of Rome, and a BA in International Studies from the Central University of Venezuela.